vazhka-dolya/katarakta/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a bug
-about: Report for something not working right
+about: Report something not working right
 title: ''
 labels: ''
 assignees: ''